ClaudeMod

 Start the Server

 📌 Transport Mode Guidance: Use streamable HTTP mode (--transport streamable-http) for all modern MCP clients including Claude Code, VS Code MCP, and MCP Inspector.
-Stdio mode is only for clients with incomplete MCP specification support.
+For Claude Desktop, run an instance and connect via a Connector.
+Stdio mode is a legacy fallback.
+For deployments, prefer OAuth 2.1 with stateless mode (MCP_ENABLE_OAUTH21=true, WORKSPACE_MCP_STATELESS_MODE=true) unless you need local attachment or credential storage.

 Launch Commands ← Choose your startup mode